abolfazl-ai/4tech-robot/vocal_interaction/transcription/offline_transcription/models/readme.md

-Whisper, VOSK or other transcription trained model files will be stored here
+Whisper, VOSK or other transcription trained models files will be stored here